CryptoCoder25/ExTrade-CurrencyExchanger/README.md

 #### Development Timeline: 1-3hrs daily for 6 days (I only have limited time daily due to my other projects & schedules).

-#### Limitation And For further development.
-1. Need to test to other devices and screen layout not yet fully optimize to other sizes.
-2. Refactor some code for unit testing and connect to third party apps.

 #### Tech Stack and Design Pattern Used:

  Android Kotlin (Kotlin Flow & Courotines), Jetpack Compose, Dagger Hilt, MVVM, Retrofit, Room Sqlite, Coil and Gson.